 - Instead of catering to all of your different audiences, go back to the core of who you are and what your company is all about.
 That will naturally attract the right kind of investors and help vet out the ones that aren’t the best fit.

 - Shark Tank was especially defeating because most of the Sharks said NO so quickly, and they critiqued the packaging.
-Ora Organics was able to turn it into a conversation on social media, and have conversations with their consumers.
+Ora Organics was able to turn it into a conversation on social media with their consumers.

 - Ora Organics had to go to a completely new manufacturer and risk selling out of stock.
 When making that decision, it came down to staying true to their core values.